Black Sheep Brewery: Production

 In 2008, the brewery launched Draught Golden Sheep, a blonde cask beer with a citrus-hop flavour.
 It remains a seasonal brew.
 This, like all Black Sheep beers and indeed the brewing plant itself was created by Paul Ambler, Head Brewer since 1992 and later Operations Director.
 Paul Ambler has now retired.
 Comments Paul Theakston, "Over the years, Paul Ambler has been a fierce champion of the quality of our beer, which is the keystone of our success".
 Nevertheless, a growing share of its sales is in on-cask form.

 All bottled beers brewed by the Black Sheep Brewery are suitable for both vegetarians and vegans.

+Finance

+The brewery has capitalised on its popularity by converting unused parts of the original maltings into a visitors centre from which tours of the brewery are conducted.
+In 1996, it served as host to an episode of the Two Fat Ladies cooking programme which was broadcast the following year.